github twitter linkedin instagram email

 As for the plan: I parked a hundred yards away from where folks were stuck (see the point above about not becoming part of the problem) and walked over with traction boards and the shovel.
 For the second trip, I also grabbed some firewood and Christmas tree limbs to put under the wheels–use everything available to you to aid in recovery!

-At that point, we had the right tools and an idea of the plan: back everyone out the way they came until they got to the turn around point where I had parked.
+We had the right tools and an idea of the plan: back everyone out the way they came until they got to the turn around point where I had parked.
+Plan: check.

 The next 90 minutes consisted of executing that plan.
 Digging wheels out, putting down traction boards and firewood, building momentum, and eventually getting one car after another unstuck.
 Once the first truck was unstuck, we were able to rachet strap recover the second (seriously, don’t use rachet straps, wasn’t my idea and I moved very far away from this), and then focus on the Jeep.
 Since they were high centered, we spent most of our time breaking up the snow under them, and digging a path for the diff behind them.
 Add traction boards and a bit of pushing and they were able to get themselves unstuck after 15 minutes or so.